 2.6.
 User Interface Design (Themes and Design Customization)

 WooCommerce offers unlimited customization for users.
 All plugins, themes, and extensions can be changed and coded to enhance the look and functionality of your website.
 This gives you greater control over the website’s look and the ability to include unique features to meet your business needs.

 Magento currently offers 11 other pre-made themes for your store on the marketplace website, with prices ranging from $ 0 to $ 499.
 Alternatively, you can visit Themeforest, Magenest, and Template Monster for more of the platform’s feature-rich design options (for both Magento and WordPress).

-Magento gives you access to unlimited customization options to your store’s design, thanks to Magento’s open-source nature.
+This platform gives you access to unlimited customization options for your store’s design, thanks to Magento’s open-source nature.
 You can flexibly customize everything or create your theme from scratch without restrictions.

 3. Which platform should you choose for your business?